-On the Mineral-Rio Grande County line of southcentral Colorado, in the San Juan Mountains between Alamosa and Durango.
+The East Fork forms in Mineral County of southcentral Colorado, in the San Juan Mountains between Alamosa and Durango.
 The West Fork forms from a source near South River Peak, also in Mineral County.
-Nearby streams include the Anima, Piedra, Dolores, Rio Grande, Rio Chama and Gunnison Rivers.
+Nearby streams include the Anima, Piedra, Dolores, San Miguel, Uncompahgre, Rio Grande, Rio Chama and Gunnison Rivers.

 Durango 80 miles; Grand Junction 250 miles; Denver 325 miles; Santa Fe 292 miles; Albuquerque 292 miles; Phoenix 534 miles; Oklahoma City 693 miles; Tulsa 798 miles; Dallas 802 miles; Austin 888 miles; San Antonio 968 miles; Houston 1,074 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

-The San Juan is not a big flow river, but its water is usually clean, clear and very cold.
+The San Juan River is not a big flow river, but its water is usually clean, clear and very cold.
 The East Fork and West Fork need a flow of at least 250-300 cfs, and the San Juan needs at least 300 cfs for good trips.
 These are minimum levels, especially for the two forks.
-This reach is rated Class III with one Class V- rapid on the East Fork about 3.7 miles above the confluence, then Class II to III below the confluence.
+This reach is rated Class III with one Class V rapid on the East Fork about 3.7 miles above the confluence, then Class II to III below the confluence.

 The San Juan River is not known for significant hazards, but there are a few that can pose problems.
 Rafts should not run the East Fork above Sand Creek.
-Crux Rapid, about 2.5 miles above East Fork Campground, is an erosion-created Class IV rapid with a Class V threat caused by trees jammed into the drop with a fast current and large boulders.
+Crux Rapid, about 3.7 miles above East Fork Campground, is an erosion-created Class IV rapid with a Class V threat caused by trees jammed into the drop with a fast current and large boulders.
 A river right portage behind a huge boulder against the bank can be made - this is NOT an easy portage, but usually necessary to avoid pinning in the rapid!
-Between Pagosa Springs and Trujillo Road is a series of four curved ledges that resemble small dams, the first three of which pose no particular problems.
-However, the fourth has a hole below it that can be a keeper, especially at high flows.
-It can be run on the left side to avoid the hole, but if you hit the meat, then you need to be moving fast and straight, and paddling hard.
+And, the rapid may be unrunnable due to trees blocking the entire channel, so definitely scout before running!
 There are no other major hazards on this section of the San Juan River.

 Numerous commercial outfitters offer rentals, shuttles, guided trips and/or river information for the San Juan River.

 Natural beauty, easy access, moderately technical rapids and good campsites along and near the San Juan River make this a great destination for intermediate or high level whitewater paddlers looking for an exciting river trip in the are of the Animas, Piedra and other nearby streams.
 The one drawback, as with many Colorado streams, is the short season which, in this case, is usually relegated to May and June.
 The mountains, forests, geology and rapids make this a great place for taking memorable photographs.
 Few hazards present themselves, But the ones that do can be formidable, particularly from about 3.7 miles above the confluence on the East Fork upriver, or more than about 7 miles above the confluence on the West Fork, where the channels will be clogged with boulders and trees that, in some cases, might not be avoidable due to gradient and current in a narrow channel with limited options and a short windown in which to see, decide and execute maneuvers.
 The San Juan is close to Durango and a host of other Colorado whitewater paddling destinations.
 The cold water does necessitate wearing proper clothing to protect against hypothermia.
 There are no liveries or shuttle services operating along the river, but several in and near the area provide rentals, shuttles and information.